dadahcr2/reference/_pages/home.md

   </summary>

 ## Gas Brake Go
 We are an open team, so no password.
-If there is an spot available and the below resonates with you, you are very welcome to join.
+If there is a spot available and the below resonates with you, you are very welcome to join.

 1. **We are an active and friendly team.** There are no hard rules, but participating in all team matches and 100+km a week are good signs of activity.
 We try to keep it clean, be respectful, and support one another.

 2. **Real life takes priority.** If you have a problem preventing you from playing, let the team know.
 We are extremely understanding.

 3. **In-game chat** is the preferred means of communication.
-(Nevertheless we do have a well maintained discord server and website.)
+Nevertheless, we also have a well maintained discord server and website.

 4. **Relax and have fun!**  Rankings are secondary.